 "from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love."
 Ephesians 4:16

-One question that is asked many times, "Is the church prepared if or when abortion becomes illegal?"
+One question that is asked many times is, "Is the church prepared if or when abortion becomes illegal?"
 What is your first response?
 Yes or No?
-Or are you like me and it is so hard to answer the question with just a yes or no?
+Or are you like me and it is hard to answer the question with just a yes or no?
 I did a small survey to ask this question, and the results were half and half.